 Choose a segmentation method

-To get started, enter a name for the segment and select a segmentation method.
-Each method has lots of options to generate contacts for your new segment.
+To get started, enter a name for your new segment and select one of these segmentation methods:

 Direct Selection Method

 The Direct Selection method automatically provides a table of all contacts in your list, organized alphabetically by last name.
 You can directly select which contacts you want to add to a segment by checking the box next to their name.

 Query segments are the most dynamic and robust segmentation method.
 With the query method, you can define and segment contacts with the following list data:

 You can segment your list based on your contacts' behavior data.
 This helps you identify and group contacts by their interactions with your marketing content.
 Segment contacts that were sent messages, opened messages, clicked messages, submitted forms, visited landing pages, and more.
 For additional information on segmenting by behavior, see Creating a List of Contacts with Specific Behaviors and Tracking Form Views in a List Segment.